Stop Smoking Using Essential Oils

-So which essential oils are the best to use?
+So which essential oils are the best to use when you want to stop smoking?
 Well people have had success with quite a few different oils.
 For instance one of our students reported that while taking the 101 course she found that working with bergamot took away all her cravings for cigarettes and so she was able to give up smoking very easily.
 I have not been able to find any research to back this up but the fact is that it worked for her.
 However there has been a study done on using the essential oil of black pepper to help quit smoking and so this is definitely an oil to consider using.

 When considering which oils to use in your synergy also keep in mind the emotional swings the person is experiencing and symptoms.
 You can always add essential oils to your synergy that will help to deal with these, for instance if they are feeling agitated because they are on withdrawal add something calming Roman chamomile, Clary Sage, Ylang Ylang are three that pop into my mind as I write this.
 Using essential oils and essential oil synergies are a simple but very effective way to help one through something, that is more often than not, very challenging.